M-PAW/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    a.
+Semantic HTML is used to logically organize content in such a way that it can be easily understood, processed, and styled.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    a. display: block makes an element be displayed as a block level element.
+    b. display: inline makes an element be displayed as an inline element.

 3. What are the 4 areas of the box model?

+    a. outer box, margin, inner box, padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    a. y-axis, vertically.

 5. Explain why git is valuable to a team of developers.

+    a.
+Git is an invaluable resource as it allows multiple developers to work together while safeguarding the main files and allowing different versions to be stored for a quick restore to an earlier point when things bread.
+It brough be back up yesterday when my old laptop died, I atleast had a point to start from.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.